chunyulin/tw-nchc-config/README.md

 ```
 $ gfal-copy -f root://se01.grid.nchc.org.tw//store/test/xrootd/T2_TW_NCHC/store/user/chunyu/x /dev/null
 ```
-My issue is the correct "federation host" as mentioned in the twiki, which is the stand-along (SLAC) xrootd server running `cmsd` (subscribe to regional redirector) and another `xrootd` (call it `B`).
+My issue is the correct "federation host", which is the standalone (SLAC) xrootd server running `cmsd` (subscribe to regional redirector) and another `xrootd` (call it `B`).

 I guess `B` is similar to `A` but only for returning namespace results to `cmsd`, instead of for actual data transferring.

-Now, my `B` is inactive so far, maybe due to the LCMAPS setting.
+Now, my `B` is keeping to restart itself w/o success, maybe due to the LCMAPS setting.
-So although the dCache's namespace was mounted via NFS in`/pnfs`, the `B`-xrootd cannot see it yet, such as:
 ```
 $ gfal-ls root://se01.grid.nchc.org.tw:11001//store  ## NOT works!
 ```